hashgraph/stablecoin-studio/README.md

 ## Managing Stable Coins
 Every time a stable coin is deployed, the deploying account will be defined as the Stable Coin administrator (and the underlying token adminsitrator too).
 That account will have the possibility to assign and remove any role to any account, increase and decrease cash-in limits etc...

+## Operating Stable Coins
+Any account having any role assigned for a stable coin can operate it accordingly, for instance, if an account has the burn role assigned, it will be allowed to burn tokens.
+Accounts do not need to associate to the underlying token in order to operate it, they only need to be granted roles, on the other hand if they want to own tokens, they will have to associate the token as for any other Hedera token.

 # Architecture
 The project is divided in 4 node modules: